mozilla/inclusion/data-metrics/surveys/en/language.md

 # Language
 ### Work in Progress

-What is your primary language for communication? (multiple-choice) ?
+What is your first language for communication? (multiple-choice) ?

 - [ ] English
 - [ ] Mandarin